arielbethea/FileUpdateAlgorithms/README.md

 <img src="https://i.imgur.com/YRvxa6I.png" height="80%" width="80%" alt="File Update Algorithm Steps"/>
 <p align="center">

-<p>Finally, I updated the original file that was used to create the ip_addresses list.
-A line of code containing the .join() method was added to the code so that the file could be updated.
-This was necessary because ip_addresses must be in string format when used inside the with statement to rewrite the file.
+<p>Finally, I updated the original file that was used to create the <b>ip_addresses</b> list.
+A line of code containing the <b>.join()</b> method was added to the code so that the file could be updated.
+This was necessary because <b>ip_addresses</b> must be in string format when used inside the <b>with statement to rewrite the file.
 </p>
-<p>The .join() method takes in an iterable (such as a list) and concatenates every element of it into a string.
-The .join() method is applied to a string consisting of the character that will be used to separate every element in the iterable once its converted into a string.
+<p>The <b>.join()</b> method takes in an iterable (such as a list) and concatenates every element of it into a string.
+The <b>.join()</b> method is applied to a string consisting of the character that will be used to separate every element in the iterable once its converted into a string.
 The method is applied to the string " ", which contains just a space character.
-The argument of the .join() method is  ip_addresses, which was the iterable I wanted to convert. ip_addresses was converted from a list back into a string with a space between each element and the next.
+The argument of the <b>.join()</b> method is <b>ip_addresses</b>, which was the iterable I wanted to convert. <b>ip_addresses</b> was converted from a list back into a string with a space between each element and the next.
 </p>
-<p>Then I built the with statement that rewrote the original file.
-I used the "w" parameter when calling the open() function to delete the contents in the original file and replaced it with the updated allow list of IP addresses.
+<p>Then I built the <b>with</b> statement that rewrote the original file.
+I used the <b>"w"</b> parameter when calling the <b>open()</b> function to delete the contents in the original file and replaced it with the updated allow list of IP addresses.
 </p>
 <br />